erichelgeson/Kicad-STM32/README.md

 - symbols : 2 for each ; one is KLC compliant (let me know if it isn't !), the other is "part like", and usefull when capturing schematics while playing with breadboards

 - footprints : 3 for each.
 They are of three kinds ; one is eye candy with a nice silkscreen.
 The two other ones consider that the "Pill" is on pin headers +- socket headers, and that there is room underneath for components : courtyards are limited to the headers.
-One of them adds a breakout to the PCB for the SWD port : this can be usefull (for example if the project has a remote connector for flashing/debugging)
+One of them adds a breakout to the PCB for the SWD port : this can be usefull (for example if the project has a remote connector for flashing/debugging).
+Footprints are oriented the same way that the pinout drawings that can be found all over the web : USB socket downside for the BlackPill, upside for the BluePill.
+In my opinion, this makes things easier.

 - STEP models : 9 models for every Pill.
 Total = 18.
 All combinations : pin headers, pin headers + socket headers, vertical SWD connector, horizontal SWD connector, and SWD breakout to the PCB using pin headers +- socket headers.
 The files are too large for GitHub.
 They will be uploaded elsewhere, and a link will be provided.
 Maybe GrabCad as it was before...